JoshCheek/language-sampler-for-fullpath/Readme.md

-Assembly (due to calling out to other executables, IIRC), FORTRAN (due to the insane pain of needing to know the memory sizes of everything in advance), VimL (no good way to pass it args, couldn't figure out how to print the document without a trailing newline).
+Assembly (due to calling out to other executables, IIRC), FORTRAN (due to the insane pain of needing to know the memory sizes of everything in advance), VimL (no good way to pass it args, couldn't figure out how to print the document without a trailing newline), Factor (might have just gotten side-tracked, can't quite remember, it seems like a super interesting and decent language, I don't remember hitting any really hard issues, but I did make this tweet about difficulty abstracting: https://twitter.com/josh_cheek/status/1114854969679798272).

 Languages